Picking Between Anorexic and Obese Students at Harvard: School Removes Calorie Counters From Dining Halls

 For the full story, click here.

-4 Responses to “Picking Between Anorexic and Obese Students at Harvard: School Removes Calorie Counters From Dining Halls”
+4 thoughts on “Picking Between Anorexic and Obese Students at Harvard: School Removes Calorie Counters From Dining Halls”

 As we don’t live in remote areas of Mongolia while going to the Harvard cafeteria line it makes sense to keep food as healthy as possible and avoid all the calorie crap which does feed into eating disorders.
 There are MANY young women and some young men with these problems.
 There is a complete fixation on calorie counting, it doesn’t help and it does hurt so why not get rid of it?
 Below is a link to a militant fat person website.